-2 Shipper partners are encouraged to select the "Emissions Footprint" reporting option for all their companies whenever possible.
-When a shipper has multiple companies the reporting basis chosen for the % SmartWay Value calculation must be the same for all companies in order for the Tool to calculate a Partner level % SmartWay Value.
-However, the Shipper Tool allows users to select the "Emission Footprint" option for some companies while selecting "% SmartWay Only" for others.
-In this instance a Partner level % SmartWay Value is not calculated.
+2 Shipper partners are encouraged to select the Way 3 or 4 Way 3 or 4 reporting option for all their companies whenever possible.
+When a shipper has multiple companies the participation level chosen for the % SmartWay Value calculation must be the same for all companies in order for the Tool to calculate a Partner level % SmartWay Value (Way 2).